grislyeye/grislyeye.com/posts/wicked-preview-1.md

   <p class="caption">Cooking witches illustration is public domain via <a href="https://en.wikipedia.org/wiki/Akelarre#/media/File:Cooking_witches.jpg">Wikipedia</a>.</p>
 </figure>

 <p>Your patron gives you a magical cauldron of black iron with which you can brew potions.
-As an action you can use your pact cauldron to give one willing creature you can touch and choose one of the following:</p>
+As an action you can use your pact cauldron to give one willing creature you can touch one of the following benefits:</p>

 <ul>
   <li>The creature gains temporary hit points equal to your level + your Charisma modifier. </li>